anderson-aristotle/full-stack-project-practice/practice.md

 # Full Stack Project Practice

-Please be prepared to discuss these items with a consultant during a 1 on 1.
+Be prepared to discuss these items with a consultant during a 1 on 1.

 You may use GitHub, PowerPoint, Keynote, or any other tools you desire to complete any part of this.